ahmedmumdouh/DBMS-Bash-Script/README.md

 ### Up on user Connect to Specific Database, there will be new Screen with this Menu:
 - List Tables
 - Create Table
-        - with Column (Name + DataType ( int ot string ) + Size) and PK in the 1st Column (Default)
 - Drop Table
 - Updata Table
-        * Cell with PK selection
+        - Cell with PK selection
         - Multi-Row-Values with PK selection
         - Multi-Col-Values without PK selection
 - Insert into Table